migtools/volume-snapshot-mover/docs/design/datamover.md

 Custom velero CSI plugin will be responsible for creating `VolumeSnapshotBackup` & `VolumeSnapshotRestore` CRs.

 Once a VolumeSnapshotBackup CR gets created, the controller will create the corresponding `ReplicationSource` CR in the protected namespace.
-VolSync watches for the creation of `ReplicationSource` CR and copies the PVC data to the restic repository mentioned in the `restic-secret`.
+VolSync watches for the creation of `ReplicationSource` CR and copies the PVC data to the restic repository mentioned in the `dm-restic-secret`.
 ```
 apiVersion: volsync.backube/v1alpha1
 kind: ReplicationSource